 The Council is currently maintaining an under-borrowed position.
 This means that the capital borrowing need (the Capital Financing Requirement), has not been fully funded with loan debt as cash supporting the Council's reserves, balances and cash flow has been used as a temporary measure.
-However this position is forecast to reverse, because the Council has adopted the strategy of reducing the underlying need to borrow through voluntary repayments in order to generate ongoing savings to the revenue budget and protect services.
-This has been necessary due to the unprecedented funding reductions imposed by Central Government and could not have possibly been anticipated when the current portfolio of debt was undertaken.
-The next large tranche of debt is due to mature in 2025/26, however should there be a suitable business case to repay earlier (currently early repayment premiums are too high) this will be considered.
+This strategy is prudent as investment returns are low and counterparty risk is still an issue to be considered.

-Given that the MTFS adopts the approach of utilising one-off resources to reduce the underlying borrowing requirement and generate savings to the revenue budget, it is at present unlikely that any new external borrowing (with the exception of any finance leases brought onto the balance sheet) will be undertaken during 2020/21.
+Given that the MTFS adopts the approach of utilising one-off resources to reduce the underlying borrowing requirement and generate savings to the revenue budget, it is unlikely that any new external borrowing (with the exception of finance leases) will be undertaken during 2019/20.